kuc2477/dl-library-pros-cons/README.md

 - (+) Most of libraries are written in pure Lua.
 - (+) Lots of pretrained models
 - (-) Not great for RNN

+### Workflow
+1. Preprocess data: Use Python script to dump data to HDF5
+2. Train model in Lua / Torch: Read and train from HDF5 file, save trained model to your disk.
+3. Use trained model.
+Often with evaluation script.

 # Theano